geodes-sms/relis/README.md

 Unlike other systematic review tools, ReLiS is an online tool that automatically installs and configures your projects.
 You conduct reviews collaboratively and iteratively on the cloud.
 ReLiS is engineered following a model-driven development approach.
 It features a domain-specific modeling editor and an architecture that enables on-the-fly installation and (re)configuration of multiple concurrently running projects.

-You can use a publically available instance of ReLiS at [http://relis.iro.umontreal.ca/](http://relis.iro.umontreal.ca/).
+You can use a publicly available instance of ReLiS at [http://relis.iro.umontreal.ca/](http://relis.iro.umontreal.ca/).
 This GitHub repository allows you to install ReLiS on your servers.

 ## Features
 High-level features supported: